You are now leaving the City of College Station website

 No sharps, liquids or glass.

-Medical sharps pose a SEVERE HEALTH RISK to collection and processing crews if not disposed of properly.
+Medical sharps pose a SEVERE HEALTH RISK to collection and and processing crews if not disposed of properly.
 Medical sharps must be contained in an empty sharps container, coffee can, or laundry detergent bottle, and the container must be taped shut.
 This can then be disposed of in your regular garbage container, not for bulky collection.
 Do not place sharps directly into a garbage bag or container.

 What materials will Twin Oaks Landfill accept?

-Visit Twin Oaks Landfill for more information.
+Visit Twin Oaks Landfill

 What haulers will collect construction/demolition debris/roll-off?